 My most favorite saying is, (which, by the way, I have on my phone for daily reminders):

 to where you want to be

-Hey if you are interested in achieving your health goals, awareness made a big impact on my journey, that’s why I created this amazing FREE GUIDE ” The 411 on Hidden Sugars”.
+Hey, if you are interested in achieving your health goals, awareness greatly impacted my journey.
+That’s why I created this amazing FREE GUIDE, ” The 411 on Hidden Sugars”.
 Sugars had kept me from achieving my health goals for a long time, not realizing that I was eating as much as I did as I was unaware.
-For this reason, I created this FREE GUIDE for you, to spread awareness.
+For this reason, I created this FREE GUIDE for you to spread awareness.
 Click right here to get your FREE GUIDE: